Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 After an included breakfast, travel to Calgary International Airport based on your flight departure time.

-For the July 6 departure, please note that your hotel is conveniently located within the airport and car service is not included.
+For the June 28 and July 5 departures, please note that your hotel is conveniently located within the airport and car service is not included.
 You may proceed to your terminal at your leisure.

 Included Meals: Breakfast